 Fitting after fitting, we finally have finished tailoring our final prototype model with chosen fabrics.
 What now?
 What do we do with scraps and leftover?
 Throw them away?
 Not if we want to survive the sacred ire of your Creative Assistant…

-The quick project that follows, also suitable for sewing beginners, is useful to recycling parts of discarded clothes (just keep a few colorful scraps) and to give a simple, proudly handmade gift.
+The quick tutorial that follows, also suitable for sewing beginners, is useful to recycling parts of discarded clothes (just keep a few colorful scraps) and to give a simple, proudly handmade gift.

 What it takes

 - Paper Scissors

 - Tailoring pins